Georgia Republicans sow doubt about Dominion voting machines in 2020 throwback - KESQ

 In their complaint, DeKalb County GOP officials allege Georgia’s Dominion’s voting systems violated a security protocol by placing encryption keys on its election systems “in an unprotected state and in plain text within county election systems readable to anyone with licit or illicit access to the system.”

 An encryption key is used to encrypt or decrypt information in the transmission and storage of information.
-But state officials insist the systems cannot be hacked.
+But state officials insist the systems have not been hacked.

 Voting system data that was obtained during the Coffee County breach and subsequently posted online is cited in the new lawsuit, along with similar information from four other Georgia counties.